Skip to main content

 const session = createBasicStealthSession();

 Browser sessions with basic stealth allow for any custom viewport dimensions.
-Browser sessions with advanced stealth require a viewport configuration that matches the os you specify; see our advanced stealth customization guide for more details.
+Browser sessions with advanced stealth use a fixed viewport managed by Browserbase — custom viewport dimensions are not supported with advanced stealth.
+See our advanced stealth customization guide for more details.

 Setting the Viewport with Puppeteer